Same Storm, Different Boats – the impacts of climate change fall unevenly and unequally

 Here in the UK the effects of climate change might be less obvious, but they nonetheless pose a threat to communities all over the country.

-People on lower incomes in the UK will be more at risk of climate change.
+People on lower incomes or living in poverty in the UK will be more at risk of climate change.
 They tend to be private or social tenants, and this influences how well these communities will be able to prepare for climate change.
 Often, they do not have the resources or power to make adaptive changes to their homes such as insulation, which is needed to maintain a comfortable temperature during winter and summer.
 This makes tenants prone to overheating during heatwaves and can expose them to extreme lows when temperatures drop in winter.
 Furthermore, some housing types occupied by tenants, such as tower blocks, tend to be poorly ventilated, making it even harder to sustain a comfortable temperature.
 Even if permission to make changes to their home has been granted by their landlord, many tenants will be reluctant to contribute to costs, given that a significant amount of their income goes to rent and the property is not owned by them.

 Coastal cities and areas in the UK are most vulnerable to climate change due to extreme floods, rising sea levels and an increase in the rate of coastal erosion.
 Disadvantaged coastal communities face the same issue outlined above in that they often do not have the power, or cannot afford, to make changes to their homes, including flood resilience measures.
 They are also less likely to have insurance, so will struggle to recover from floods and replace damaged items and goods.
 Moreover, climate change will impact coastal livelihoods, particularly for those who rely on the coast and local farmers whose land might be vulnerable to flooding and erosion.
 Floods and extreme weather patterns can disrupt transport services in these areas, making it for difficult for those without private transportation to travel – impacting their ability to access job opportunities, education, health and social care services.